 Let’s explore these arguments in greater depth.

-Reason 1: The Pursuit of Knowledge Requires the Competition of Multiple Perspectives
+Free Speech Defense 1: The Pursuit of Knowledge Requires the Competition of Multiple Perspectives

 Take the example of an editor.
 Most professional and student newspapers have opinion sections that are meant to give readers access to competing perspectives on contemporary events.
 What should you do if you are an editor of a student publication and receive multiple letters demanding that a columnist be fired for expressing unpopular views on a sensitive topic, such as defunding police or the Israeli-Palestinian conflict?